ZynCarpets/ZynCarpets/README.md

 - Create a `.env` file with your actual values (not tracked in git)
 - Never commit sensitive data to the repository

+### Required Environment Variables
+1. `GOOGLE_ANALYTICS_ID`: Your Google Analytics Measurement ID (e.g., G-XXXXXXXXXX)
+   - Used for tracking website analytics
+   - Keep this ID private and never commit it to version control

+2. `GOOGLE_SITE_VERIFICATION`: Your Google Search Console verification code
+   - Used to verify website ownership in Google Search Console
+   - Format: A string of characters provided by Google Search Console
+   - Keep this code private and never commit it to version control

+3. `FORMSPREE_FORM_ID`: Your Formspree form ID (e.g., xzzrvpeb)
+   - Used for the contact form submission
+   - Keep this ID private and never commit it to version control
+   - The form ID is used in the contact form's data attribute

 ### Security Best Practices
 1. Keep dependencies updated
 2. Use HTTPS for all external resources